chadcwilliams/brainstormChallengeSubmission/README.md

 **williamsBrainstormChallenge_EEGFeaturesExtraction.ipynb:** File that extracts EEG features from the training set of participants and produces the williamsBrainstormChallenge_T1vsT3Features.csv file.

 **williamsBrainstormChallenge_DeterminingArchitecture.ipynb:** The main script to determine a DARTS achitecture and thus the equation linking predictors to outcomes.
+This script also produces the file williamsBrainstormChallenge_Architecture.pickle, which contains the architecture and is used by the williamsBrainstormChallenge_DeterminingValidationOutcomes to predict outcomes of the validation set.

+**williamsBrainstormChallenge_DeterminingArchitecture(WithOutput).ipynb:** Same as above but including the outputs of the current model.

 **Validation:**

-**williamsBrainstormChallenge_DeterminingValidationOutcomes:** File that extracts EEG features from the validation set of participants and produces the williamsBrainstormChallenge_T1vsT3ValidationOutcomes.csv file.
-Further, it uses the equation as determined by williamsBrainstormChallenge_DeterminingArchitecture.ipynb (hard-coded) to create outcome predictions of the validation set, stored in file williamsBrainstormChallenge_T1T3(H2)PredictedOutcomes.csv (this file is the file of interest for the challenge)
+**williamsBrainstormChallenge_DeterminingValidationOutcomes.ipynb:** File that extracts EEG features from the validation set of participants and produces the williamsBrainstormChallenge_T1vsT3ValidationOutcomes.csv file.
+Further, it uses the williamsBrainstormChallenge_Architecture.pickle file, as produced by williamsBrainstormChallenge_DeterminingArchitecture.ipynb, to predict outcomes of the validation set, stored in file williamsBrainstormChallenge_T1T3(H2)PredictedOutcomes.csv (this is the file of interest for the challenge).